asimpletune/craigslist-roommate-ad/ad.md

 **Enhanced version of ad:**

 ## The place:
 The Presidio is a former military base/mission turned national park.
 Located at the at the foot of the Golden Gate bridge in San Francisco, the Presidio is one of the few places you can live in the city, where it doesn't feel like you're living in the city.
+Imagine beverly hills country club meets redwood tree forests, all bordered by rocky cliffs crumbling into sandy beaches by the ocean.

 ### Blueprint
 The house has 3 floors, a basement, and a garage: